powered by FreeFind

 The trust owns and operates the Museum of Rail Travel at Ingrow near Keighley.

-In 1968 the line was re-opened by the Keighley & Worth valley Railway Preservation Society.
+Keighley & Worth Valley Railway Re-opened in 1968 by the Keighley & Worth valley Preservation Society.

 Middleton Railway